 If you find that you want to shift from coaching to courses, consider slowly raising the price of your coaching packages until you’re only working with a few high paying clients a month, or discontinue coaching entirely if that’s your preference.

 And if you’re a coach and a course creator, let us know in the comments what you think the pros and cons of each are!
+You’ll know best all the details between coach and client.

 Also, don’t forget to download our free course creator bundle!